Lindeen History, Family Crest & Coats of Arms

 Regarding the last note, we could not find Lindon, Dorset, but we did find Bigge's Quarter, Northumberland which noted "the lands of this place, which was once called Linden Quarter, and Carlisle's Quarter."

 Lyndon is a small parish, in the union of Oakham, hundred of Martinsley, county of Rutland.

-Important Dates for the Lindeen family
+Early History of the Lindeen family

 This web page shows only a small excerpt of our Lindeen research.
 Another 70 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Lindeen History in all our PDF Extended History products and printed products wherever possible.